We the People: An Overview

 What Does “We the People” Mean?

-While you may think that that the phrase "We the People" is talking about all Americans, there is actually much more to the phrase.
-"We the People" includes all the citizens of the Untied States of America.
-The importance of this phrase is shows that it was just the framers of the Constitution of the legislators who were giving powers to the government.
+While you may think that the phrase “We the People” is talking about all Americans, there is actually much more to the phrase.
+“We the People” includes all the citizens of the United States of America.
+The importance of this phrase shows that it was just the framers of the Constitution of the legislators who were given powers to the government.
 Instead, the government gets all of its powers from all of the Citizens of the United States of America.